 In accordance with Athletics New Zealand, grades are determined according to an athlete’s age as at 31 December of that current year.
 This applies to all runners except Masters’ grades, which are determined by age on the day:

 - Senior Men and Women – age 20 to 34 years

 Our aim is to provide a friendly environment for your children to develop their running potential.
 We have a philosophy that rests on individual improvement and diversity of experience.
-While we are keen to encourage those that perform highly, we also have a focus on participation and improvement of individual “personal bests”.
+While we are keen to encourage those that perform highly, we also have a focus on participation, fun, and individual improvement.

 Parents are encouraged to accompany the groups on their runs.
 It’s a great way to improve your own fitness and get a good understanding of the aims of our training.

-A group of adults also train at Hansens Park each Wednesday evening (from 5.30pm) (speedwork), and some adults and older juniors participate in a 1.5-2 hour long run from the Sign of the Takahe (at 8:00am) and Taylor’s Mistake (at 9:00am).
+A group of adults also train at Hansen Park each Tuesday evening for a speed work session (from 5.45pm), and some adults and older juniors participate in longer runs each Sunday from the Sign of the Takahe (at 8:00am) and Taylor’s Mistake (at 9:00am).

 Coach and Team Co-ordinators

 All the following people are volunteers, and your support of them on training nights and Saturdays is appreciated.
 If you’re interested in joining our friendly and supportive club, the appropriate co-ordinator would love to hear from you.

 - Senior/ Masters Women – Annette Campbell, email@example.com